caseyg/awesome/TOPICS.md

 ## native-app

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-## rust

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-*   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
-An alternative to Elasticsearch that runs on a few MBs of RAM.

-*   [spyglass-search/spyglass](https://github.com/spyglass-search/spyglass) - A personal search engine:  Create a searchable library from your personal documents, interests, and more!

-*   [jameslittle230/stork](https://github.com/jameslittle230/stork) - 🔎 Impossibly fast web search, made for static sites.

-*   [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
-AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
-The best open source alternative to Notion.

-*   [svix/svix-webhooks](https://github.com/svix/svix-webhooks) - The enterprise-ready webhooks service 🦀

-*   [citybound/citybound](https://github.com/citybound/citybound) - A work-in-progress, open-source, multi-player city simulation game.

 ## web-frontend